Schuylerville, New York: History

 Inhabited by Native Americans as late as 820 A.D., the region was eventually settled by Dutch settlers from Albany in 1691, who called the region Fort Saratoga.
 These settlers included the influential Schuyler family.
 Conflicts occurred among the French, Mohawk, Mohican, Dutch, and English peoples.
 The peace of 1763 between France and England resulted in this area being available for settlement.
 Homes and mills were built by European Americans, including General Phillip Schuyler's flax mill in 1767 (the first of its kind in the American colonies).

 The community that developed near the fort was originally called "Saratoga", but was partly destroyed by the French and their Native allies in 1745 during King George's War.
 The Old Saratoga Reformed Church was organized in 1770.
 It was used as a hospital during the Revolutionary War.

 Revolutionary War

-In 1777, the British Army under General [stark] crossed the Hudson River, one-half mile north of Schuylerville (known then as Saratoga) on their campaign from Canada to Albany in an attempt to end the American Revolution by splitting the colonies in two.
+In 1777, the British Army under General Burgoyne crossed the Hudson River, one-half mile north of Schuylerville (known then as Saratoga) on their campaign from Canada to Albany in an attempt to end the American Revolution by splitting the colonies in two.
 The British marched south approximately nine miles to Bemis Heights, near present-day Stillwater, where American troops engaged them in the two Battles of Saratoga, the first on September 19 and the second on October 7, 1777.
 The British advance was stopped by the American forces, and the British retreated back northward to an encampment along Fish Creek, just outside the village.
 The Saratoga Battle Monument in the Village of Victory is located near the site of the British encampment.